Table of Contents

 There are several brands that make contacts for both cosmetic and vision-correcting purposes.

 Contacts for astigmatism are often specialized in the form of toric lenses.
 These lenses change the way light is refracted into the lens of the eye to account for the irregularly shaped cornea and therefore correct vision.

 Colored contacts for astigmatism work the same way as other toric lenses.
 They also cosmetically impact the look of the iris — the part of the eye responsible for color.

 All contact lenses require a prescription and fitting from an optometrist.

 Why Do People With Astigmatism Use Colored Contacts?

 All contacts are considered medical devices and must be approved by the FDA, even if they are not needed to correct vision.

 Specialized contacts can be more expensive than traditional contacts.
 There are often fewer options as well.
 Colored contacts are even more highly specialized and can cost more than double the price of regular contacts.
 You can expect to pay $40 to $100 per month for colored contacts.

 The colored contact market is expanding.
 Currently, there are soft toric colored contacts available in daily disposable, weekly, and monthly varieties.

-Brand names of colored contacts for astigmatism include:
+These are popular brand names of colored contacts for astigmatism: